ono-midori/ono-midori.github.io/techs/zguide.md

 ### Idempotent Services

 Idempotency is not something you take a pill for.
-What it means is that it’s safe to repeat an operation.
+What it means is that it's safe to repeat an operation.
 Checking the clock is idempotent.
 Lending ones credit card to ones children is not.
 While many client-to-server use cases are idempotent, some are not.
 Examples of idempotent use cases include:

 - Stateless task distribution, i.e., a pipeline where the servers are stateless workers that compute a reply based purely on the state provided by a request.
-In such a case, it’s safe (though inefficient) to execute the same request many times.
+In such a case, it's safe (though inefficient) to execute the same request many times.
 - A name service that translates logical addresses into endpoints to bind or connect to.
-In such a case, it’s safe to make the same lookup request many times.
+In such a case, it's safe to make the same lookup request many times.

 And here are examples of a non-idempotent use cases: